nicoespeon/abracadabra/README.md

 Some refactorings have default keybindings configured, but [you can change that][change-keybindings].

-Refactorings that don't have default keybindings are available through [VS Code Quick Fixes][vscode-quick-fixes].
-You usually access them by clicking on the lightbulb that appear next to the code 💡
+All other refactorings are available through [VS Code Quick Fixes][vscode-quick-fixes].
+You can access them by clicking on the lightbulb that appear next to the code 💡 or use the default shortcut `Alt ↵`.

-**We recommend you** to use the official shortcut (e.g. `⌘ .` on Mac), or to define a custom one (like `Alt + ↵`).

 ### Rename Symbol